 Google Bought the Technology for Analyzing Web Pages to Find the Topic

 In a conversation I had with Michael Campbell when I was developing Web Content Studio back in 2008, he reminded me that:

 “People may not remember that Google didn't create AdSense.
 They bought the semantic technology from Applied Semantics back in 2003”.

 Pay particular interest to this paragraph:

 “Applied Semantics is a proven innovator in semantic text processing and online advertising,” said Sergey Brin, Google's co-founder and president of Technology.
 “This acquisition will enable Google to create new technologies that make online advertising more useful to users, publishers, and advertisers alike.”

 “Applied Semantics' products are based on its patented CIRCA technology, which understands, organizes, and extracts knowledge from websites and information repositories in a way that mimics human thought and enables more effective information retrieval”

-So, Google certainly has access to technology that can help them understand words on a page in much the same way as a human.
+So, Google certainly has access to technology that can help it understand words on a page in much the same way as a human.

 But how does knowing this, help us?